leggetter/talks/realtime-2014/slides.md

 - Overview data about the score, scorers, location and time played
 - Timeline information about key events
-- Activity Stream: commentary
+- Activity Streams
-- Textual key moments
-- A social stream
-- Photos
 - An overview of the status of the starting 11 players
+- PubSub: channels/topics/subjects

 --